Sqyphen/dex-checker/README.md

 + add Aloan variations
 + add unown variations
 + add all known Pokémon (even if not in Pokemon Go right now)
-+ add excpetion to include Meltan
++ add exception to include Meltan
 + create a tool to compare missing lists
++ show missing evolutions with missing colours
++ show missing evolutions/missing colours with not in game

 ## Thanks